 12.3 Employees may have no more than one year's accrual of unused vacation at any given time.
 Upon reaching their limit of accrued vacation according to their years of service, accrual will stop until the employee uses vacation time dropping below their limit, at which time accrual will recommence.
-Comp time does not count towards this limit.
+Compensating time off does not count towards this limit.